Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ### Examples of schedules

-A variant with price $30,- and schedule `Duration of 6 months, billed montly` is a subscription where the customer is billed $30,- per month for 6 months.
+A variant with price $30,- and schedule `Duration of 6 months, billed monthly` is a subscription where the customer is billed $30,- per month for 6 months.

 A variant with price $300 and a schedule of `Duration of 12 months, billed every 2 months` is a subscription where the